EngruugbeJimmy/leaderboard/README.md

 ## ⭐️ Show your suppor <a name="support"></a>

-Give a ⭐️ if you love this project!
+Give a ⭐️ if you like this project!

 ## 📝 License <a name="license"></a>
 This project is [MIT](./LICENSE) licensed.